PurpleCloud-MT/General/Solutions/offensive_manual.md

 ## Challenge 4: Fetch the Flag (API Edition)
-* The entry point for this challenge is the API endpoint accessible via https://purplecloud-api.azurewebsites.net/api/user (the name of the endpoint is the first flag vom challenge 2)
+* The entry point for this challenge is the API endpoint accessible via https://purplecloud-api.azurewebsites.net/api/user (the name of the endpoint is the first flag vom challenge 2.
+Additionally, the paramter **id** should have been retrieved from the log file in challenge 2)
 * Note that you can't access some of the existing profiles (e.g. request ```/api/user?id=1```):

 ![](https://i.imgur.com/XWUGiJh.png)